Glen Rasmussen, Attorney – Chairman

 Although Nancy did not plan on working in the non-profit sector, the idea wasn’t farfetched as she realized the importance of philanthropy and volunteerism at a young age.
 Throughout high school and college she devoted her extra time to youth athletics and began volunteering as a girls basketball coach at several elementary schools and Montgomery High School, coaching all levels including elementary to high school varsity.
 While attending SDSU, Nancy worked as a Program Coordinator for the YMCA.

-Nancy has spent the last 5 and a half years working for the La Jolla Community Center, 4 and a half of which she has been the Executive Director.
+Nancy has spent the last 8 years working for the La Jolla Community Center, 7 of which she has been the Executive Director.
 Her leadership has been instrumental to the expansion and implementation of new programs, series and annual events.
 She has established various partnerships with community groups and organizations which has lead to a surge in membership, support and interest in what the community center offers.
 With the support of the Board of Directors, Nancy has been able to execute the vision there always was for the La Jolla Community Center, for it to be a haven for lifelong learning, wellness and friendship.
 The center has been renewed and rebranded with a fresh look and vibe, yet it continues to be an asset and of service to adults and seniors in the community of La Jolla and greater San Diego area.

 Nancy loves the community of La Jolla, not only for its physical beauty, but for the great intellect and spirit of generosity that flows through the people.